-In case of reservation, do you want to apply for a position reserved for persons with disabilities?
+In case of reservation, do you wish to apply for a vacancy reserved for persons with disabilities?

 Color of the skin/ Ethnic Origin:

-☐ I DECLARE for the specific purpose of meeting the requirement of the Selection Process, that I am black or mixed race and have phenotypic aspects that characterize me as belonging to the black racial group.
+☐ I DECLARE, for the specific purpose of meeting the requirement of the Selection Process, that I am black or mixed race and have phenotypic aspects that characterize me as belonging to the black racial group.

-☐ I further DECLARE that I am aware that if this statement is false, I am subject to the penalties of the law, especially the consequences related to Article 9 of Portaria 18/2012-MEC.
+☐ I further DECLARE that I am aware that if this statement is false, I am subject to the penalties of the law, especially the consequences related to Article 9 of Ordinance 18/2012-MEC.

-In case of reservation, do you want to apply for a position reserved for persons from the black racial group?
+In case of reservation, do you wish to apply for a vacancy reserved for persons from the black racial group?

-In case of reservation, do you want to apply for a position reserved for trans people?
+In case of reservation, do you want to apply for a vacancy reserved for trans people?

 Address